rclone/rclone/docs/content/commands/rclone_nfsmount.md

-    --vfs-read-chunk-size SizeSuffix        Read the source objects in chunks (default 128M) --vfs-read-chunk-size-limit SizeSuffix  Max chunk doubling size (default off)
+    --vfs-read-chunk-size SizeSuffix        Read the source objects in chunks (default 128M) --vfs-read-chunk-size-limit SizeSuffix  Max chunk doubling size (default off) --vfs-read-chunk-streams int            The number of parallel streams to read at once

+The chunking behaves differently depending on the `--vfs-read-chunk-streams` parameter.

+### `--vfs-read-chunk-streams` == 0

 Rclone will start reading a chunk of size `--vfs-read-chunk-size`, and then double the size for each read.
 When `--vfs-read-chunk-size-limit` is